indietyp/hydra-kratos-consent/README.md

 on the object. (contrary to json paths, which are not standardized, we do not allow for wildcards, this may change in the future)

+##### Direct Mapping

+If `DIRECT_MAPPING` is enabled, then for the first level of the `traits` object, an implicit scope will be generated for every property.

+If a `scope` with the same name has already been declared, then it will be used instead.

 #### Consent Configuration

 Invalid configurations will be ignored on consent, but will emit a warning.
 You can check the validity of your schema